Lemonade Tycoon

-Lemonade Tycoon, first released as Lemonade Inc., is a Shockwave-based game.
-A free, limited version is available for online play at many sites or the full version with no time restrictions can be purchased online.
+Lemonade Tycoon, first released as Lemonade Inc., is a 2002 business simulation game created in Adobe Shockwave.
+A free, limited version is available for online play at many sites, while a full version with no time restrictions can be purchased online.

-The goal of Lemonade Tycoon is to sell lemonade for profit.
-The last update (1.1.9) was renamed Lemonade Tycoon Deluxe.
-In 2009, Electronic Arts published an iPhone version of Lemonade Tycoon.
-Lemonade Tycoon 2: New York Edition is also available on Mac OS X, published by MacPlay.
+The goal of Lemonade Tycoon is to sell lemonade for profit, progressing from the suburbs to a stadium.
+The last update (1.1.9) warranted a rename to Lemonade Tycoon Deluxe.
+In 2009, Electronic Arts published a version of Lemonade Tycoon for iOS.
+The sequel, Lemonade Tycoon 2: New York Edition is also available on Mac OS X, published by MacPlay.